ESG and the value chain - what are they and how are they crucially interconnected?

 Well, your biggest ESG impacts and risks are almost always located in your value chain, and not in your own operations.
 Let’s have a look at some examples of each of these topics:

-• Environmental: most carbon emissions, resource use, and pollution of any company happen in their value chain.
+- Environmental: most carbon emissions, resource use, and pollution of any company happen in their value chain.
 That’s where the raw materials for production are mined, refined and produced.
 Traditionally the most impactful and risky phase in any chain of operations.

-• Social: human rights, slavery, health and safety, paying a living wage, … are all topics that are usually well-organized in Western economies where your own operations are located.
+- Social: human rights, slavery, health and safety, paying a living wage, … are all topics that are usually well-organized in Western economies where your own operations are located.
 The risks of negative impacts on these social topics are mostly in your value chain in non-Western/low-cost environments.
 Either during the mining and production phase (upstream), or in the “after-use phase” (downstream).

-• Governance: corruption, bribery, and payment practices to SMEs in the value chain, … are intrinsically linked to business partnerships, thus the value chain.
+- Governance: corruption, bribery, and payment practices to SMEs in the value chain, … are intrinsically linked to business partnerships, thus the value chain.

 In summary, the value chain contains most of any company’s Environmental, Social & Governance impacts and risks.
 This emphasizes the importance of focusing on sustainability, due diligence, and responsible business practices in your value chains as an intrinsic element of your ESG strategy.
 In our next blog post, we will explore the embedding of the value chain in recent and upcoming ESG legislation in further detail.

-Want to know more about ESG legislation?
+Want to know all about ESG & Contract Management?